NIH-NCPI/ncpi-model-forge/README.md

 folder structure needed to build HL7 documentation (known as an ImplementationGuide) for the FHIR data model
 2. [NCPI Project Forge FHIR Model](site_root/input/resources) - conformance and
-example resource files that make up the FHIR model.
+example resource files that make up the FHIR model
 4. [Unit Tests](tests) - to test the FHIR model

 ## Installation